19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (c) to effect insurance according to this Act;

-(d) when so directed by a special resolution, to install or provide additional facilities or make improvements to the common property for the benefit of the subsidiary proprietors constituting the management corporation;
+(d) when so directed by a special resolution, to do all or any of the following for the purpose of improving or enhancing the common property:

+(i) install, remove, replace or add any facility on the common property;

+(ii) change the use of the common property;

+(iii) erect, remove, replace or add to a structure on the common property;

+[Act 35 of 2017 wef 01/02/2019]

 (e) to comply with any notice or order made by any relevant authority or public authority requiring the abatement of any nuisance on the common property or ordering repairs or other work to be done in respect of the subdivided building or common property;